PodewitzLab/PyConSolv/README.md

 consists of only a simple xyz file and all required steps for parametrization are performed automatically, with minimal user intervention.

+Publication:

+PyConSolv: A Python Package for Conformer Generation of (Metal-Containing) Systems in Explicit Solvent
+R. A. Talmazan and M. Podewitz
+Journal of Chemical Information and Modeling Article ASAP
+DOI: 10.1021/acs.jcim.3c00798

 ## Features